isapkota/ChatApp_Assessment/README.md

 The testing activities are to be done in parallel with the development process along with the unit testing.
 Other than this each requirement functionality should be tested properly before taking it to production.
 Some of the test items are listed below along with its scope.

 ### Main Test Item
-1. 'Web App' - The Chat Application developed
+*1. 'Web App'* - The Chat Application developed

 Items to be tested with application.
 Each item has to be tested properly and accessible to a registered user.
 - User Profile
 - Chatting